Jameskmonger/creature-chess/README.md

 - Make a commit with the message as version number (e.g. "v0.0.1")
 - Make a new tag "v0.0.1"
 - Push

+## Creature images

+When you run `yarn dockerup`, the creature images will be hosted at `http://localhost/images`.

+You can set the `CREATURE_CHESS_IMAGE_URL` environment variable to change this, for instance to use a CDN.

 ## License